marcingolenia/mcode/src/pages/blog/2020-05-29-fsharp_with_csharp.md

 ---
 templateKey: blog-post
+title: >-
-title: 'Make F# play nice with C# - how we to compose dependencies while hosting with C#'
+  Make F# play nice with C# - how to compose dependencies while hosting with C# project
 date: 2020-06-14T21:44:10.000Z
 description: >-
   F# is a nice functional alternative in .NET.
 I have convinced my teammates to use F# in our project at my work in a small new accounting bounded context that would be hosted by .NET Core C# host and Autofac based composition root.
   We already have a small F# based azure-function which has been a warm-welcomed area to extend/introduce changes so why not take F# to the next level?
 If you are looking for some hints how to deal with F# and C# in one solution this is a must-read.
 featuredpost: true
 featuredimage: /img/cf.png
 tags: